Endorum/LISPCompiler/README.md

 (defun factorial (n)
 (if (= n 0) 1
 (* n (factorial (- n 1)))))

-# Builtin functions:
-(str "some string" index) : indexes a string and returns a char (length "some string") : returns length of the string (print "some string") : prints a string/stringvar/numbervar to stdout

 # Tokenizer
 The input stream is tokenized into simple tokens with a token type and a value which is just